Crispy-Pasta/SwitchPortManager/architecture/network-team.md

 ## 📊 Network Team Overview

-This documentation focuses on the network aspects of the Dell Port Tracer application, including network topology, switch management, SSH-based operations, and port tracing workflows for the v2.1.3 Docker-deployed architecture.
+This documentation focuses on the network aspects of the Dell Port Tracer application, including network topology, switch management, SSH-based operations, port tracing workflows, and advanced VLAN management capabilities for the v2.1.3 Docker-deployed architecture.

 ## Network Architecture Diagram (v2.1.3)